jfrog/jfrog-azure-devops-extension/overview.md

 ![GenericUpload](images/marketplace/generic-upload.png)

-## Triggering Nuget, .NET Core CLI, Maven, Gradle, npm, Go and Conan builds
+## Triggering NuGet, .NET Core CLI, Maven, Gradle, npm, Go, Pip and Conan builds
-The extension adds the following tasks: **Artifactory Nuget**, **Artifactory .NET Core**, **Artifactory Maven**, **Artifactory Gradle**, **Artifactory npm** and **Artifactory Go** to support full build integration with Artifactory.
+The extension adds the following tasks: **Artifactory NuGet**, **Artifactory .NET Core**, **Artifactory Maven**, **Artifactory Gradle**, **Artifactory npm** and **Artifactory Go** to support full build integration with Artifactory.
 All tasks allow resolving dependencies and deploying artifacts from and to Artifactory.
 These tasks can also be configured to capture build-info for the build.
 The captured build-info can be later published to Artifactory using the **Artifactory Publish Build-Info** task.

 ![PackageManagers](images/marketplace/package-managers.png)